 Click here to leave a comment

-Sign up for your FREE subscription to the Ceramic Arts Daily Newsletter and we will give you Techniques and Tips for Electric Kilns Free!
+Sign up for your FREE subscription to the Ceramic Arts Daily Newsletter and we will give you Design Tips and How-To Instructions for Handmade Ceramic Tile Projects Free!

 After ceramic artist Eric Boos became an (almost) empty nester, he bought some land and designed and built a house and 625-square-foot studio.
 Even with all that space, he realized he could have made it twice as big, and still filled it to the gills.
 But that’s okay because it helps him “edit” his work.